paulLeClair/P-Engine/README.md

 The engine is still in the research & development phase!
 Many components are under-developed and effectively placeholder, such as the build system.
 They will each be fleshed out one by one, though!

-Note that until the engine becomes mature enough where it would be reasonable to use it for something practical, this is released without a license and therefore with all rights reserved.
+Note that until the engine becomes mature enough where it would be reasonable to use it for something practical, this repo is released without a license and therefore with all rights reserved.

 ### Graphics Intermediate Representation